Checking Open and Listening Ports on Linux Using netstat and ss

 To learn how to install netstat, interpret its output, and view common command line options, see our Inspecting Network Information with netstat guide.

-The ss tool was created to improve upon netstat and provides more functionality.
+ss was created to improve upon netstat and provides more functionality.
 It allows you to monitor TCP, UDP, and UNIX sockets.
 A socket enables programs to communicate with each other across a network and is comprised of an IP address and a port number.

 The output resembles the following: